Lansford, Pennsylvania

 Lansford is a county-border borough (town) in Carbon County, Pennsylvania, United States.
 It is part of Northeastern Pennsylvania.
 It is located 37 mi northwest of Allentown and 19 miles south of Hazleton in the Panther Creek Valley about 72 mi from Philadelphia and abutting the cross-county sister-city of Coaldale in Schuylkill County.

 The whole valley was owned and subdivided into separate lots by the historically important Lehigh Coal & Navigation Company, locally called the Old Company, which likely settled some structures on the lands by 1827.
 (Note: Geographically, Coaldale and Lansford are joined at the hip, geologically and geographically the same terrain.
 Coaldale was settled in 1827, when John Moser and his wife settled there.)

 Lansford grew with the development of local anthracite coal mines and was named after Asa Lansford Foster, who was an advocate for merging the small patch towns that developed in the area surrounding the anthracite coal mines.

-The population was 3,941 at the 2010 census, a steep decline from a high of 9,632 at the 1930 census common to many mining towns in Northeastern Pennsylvania.
+As of the 2020 census, Lansford had a population of 4,141.
+This was a steep decline from a high of 9,632 at the 1930 census, a pattern common to many mining towns in Northeastern Pennsylvania.

 History

+The area where Lansford currently sits was originally the home of the "Wolf Tribe" of the Lenape people.

 Lansford's first school was opened in 1847 on Abbott Street.
 Lansford's first church, the Welsh Congregational, was built in 1850 and still stands today on West Abbott Street.